carneybill/carneybill.github.io/content/blog/tradeshows-suck.md

 ## Who forced the shift to digital

-Thanks COVID!
-It's a bit weird to think of it this way but without COVID and the cancelation of all tradeshows in 2020 I couldn't have proven the mitigation of all MQL risk with a complete shift to digital.
+It's a bit weird to think of it this way but without COVID and the cancelation of all tradeshows in 2020 I could never have proven the value of a complete shift to digital.
 The lead flow we generated without tradeshows demonstrated a much more cost effective spend of marketing dollars.

 Tradeshows are expensive: between the booth, travel, marketing, and sponsorships, showcasing your products at trade show exhibits can put a SERIOUS dent into your marketing budget.

 ## So why will I keep going back?

-Tradeshow can have value you just need to make sure you capture it.
+Tradeshow can have value you just need to make sure you capture it and set the expectation of what your goals are very early on.

 ## ROI – The Challenge of Calculating Revenues
 Calculating ROI is easy enough: just plug the numbers into this formula and you have your answer: (Revenue – Investment) / Investment The problem, of course, is calculating “revenue”, that is the revenue that can be directly attributed to trade show attendance.